-At 'two minutes' or when all crews are attached whichever is later, the Starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start.
+At two minutes before race time or when al crews are at the start line (and attached where relevant) whichever is later, the Starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start.
 They shall ask for an acknowledgement from any crews so warned.